Trying to find the best cheap rowing machine on the market has been a bit of an uphill climb.

 Relatively inexpensive, very obviously well-made, and engineered for those that want to get right into a rowing workout without a lot of bells and whistles, there’s tremendous value right here.

-Sure, this particular rowing machine is a little bit light on “special features” and other options that some of the (always more expensive) other rowers on this list include.
-But if you want some of the best bang for your buck and to know that your hard-earned money has been well spent, this is a great choice for sure.
+Sure, this particular rower is a little bit light on “special features” and other options that some of the (always more expensive) other rowers on this list include.
+But if you want the best bang for your buck and to know that your hard-earned money has been well spent, this is a great choice for sure.

 As a nice little bonus, you can also convert the rowing machine into a bicep curl, tricep kickback, and modified benchpress machine with just a little bit of imagination and repositioning of your body.